 Average Farm Size: 3-10 hectares

-Source for: Non-single origin 80g Bars and Minis
+Source for: Non-single origin chocolate bars and minis, dark hot chocolate

 Full Profile: The Agrarian Coffee Cooperative of the Apurimac River Valley (CACVRA) was formed in 1969 to market coffee for small-scale farmers in Peru.
 In the 1980’s, the co-op and surrounding communities in the remote Apurimac Valley were severely impacted by the social and political conflict occurring in peru’s Ayacucho Province.
 Within the last several years, CACVRA has recovered to re-establish strong export volumes of coffee and has also become a significant producer and exporter of organic cacao to international markets.